Peregrine Bertie, 2nd Duke of Ancaster and Kesteven: Career

 At the 1708 British general election Lord Willoughby was returned as a Member of Parliament for Lincolnshire with his father's support.
 Although his father was a Whig, Willoughby acted as a Tory.
 He sat on a drafting committee for the Boston church bill, and a committee of inquiry into the laws excluding placemen.
 He acted against the Whigs in an electoral dispute.
 Although nominated to the committee examining the arrangements for the trial of Dr Sacheverell, he voted against the impeachment in 1710.
 He was returned as a Tory at the 1710 election and listed as one of the 'worthy patriots' who detected the mismanagements of the previous administration, and a 'Tory patriot' who opposed the continuation of the war in 1711.
 He was also a member of the October Club.
 He sat on drafting committees for bills to build a waterworks near Boston and to help drain the Ancholme Level.
 As a Hanoverian Tory, he voted against the expulsion of Richard Steele in March 1714.
 He did not stand at the 1715 general election but was summoned to the House of Lords by a writ of acceleration in his father's Barony of Willoughby de Eresby on 16 March 1715.

-Lord Willougby married Jane Brownlow, daughter of Sir John Brownlow, 3rd Baronet in June 1711.
 He was a Gentleman of the Bedchamber to George I from 1719 to 1727.
 In 1723, on the death of his father, he inherited the rest of the family titles, and the hereditary Great Office of Lord Great Chamberlain.
-He also inherited the Lincolnshire seats at Grimsthorpe Castle and Eresby.
+He also inherited the Lincolnshire seats at Grimsthorpe Castle and Eresby, and the London mansion, Lindsey House, at 59-60 Lincoln's Inn Fields.
 He was appointed Lord Lieutenant of Lincolnshire in succession to his father in 1724.
 He was receiver of the Duchy of Lancaster rents in Lincolnshire from 1728 to his death, and Lord Warden and Chief Justice in Eyre north of the Trent from 1734 to his death.
 He had a seat on the Foundling Hospital's board of governors when the charity was founded in 1739.

-Ancaster's wife died on 25 August 1736.
-He died on 1 January 1742, having had seven children:
+Personal life

+Lord Willougby married Jane Brownlow, daughter of Sir John Brownlow, 3rd Baronet in June 1711.
+Together, they were the parents of seven children: